Do This if You Have No Extracurricular Activities

 Alternatively, taking an active role in a community organization or nonprofit that’s currently in dire need of someone with expertise or skills is an excellent way to differentiate yourself from the competition.

-If you’ve volunteered for a certain group before, see what else you can help them with that’s more high profile, or ask if they have new roles that have sprung up over the last two years due to the COVID-19 crisis that would be a good fit.
+If you’ve volunteered for a certain group before, see what else you can help them with that’s more high profile, or ask if they have new roles that have sprung up over the last two years following the COVID-19 crisis that would be a good fit.

 Any of these steps could result in additional accomplishments you can add to your resume, write essays about, or discuss in an interview.